staydecent/PressPenguin/README.md

 I've found that the comments section is usually left until later in the process, so I've also included a stylesheet for the comments area from the Twentyten theme just to get the comments going faster.

+### Plugins

+A small collection of plugins that have proven themselves crucial to almost any site have been included.

 ### functions.php

 The functions.php file is stripped of a lot of fat, and includes a function for custom excerpt lengths with a custom 'Read More' link.